Pipeline company to pay $122K for environmental violations

 The Charleston Gazette-Mail cited a consent order made public Monday in reporting that Columbia Gas Transmission agreed to pay the amount to the West Virginia Department of Environmental Protection for 16 violations while building the Mountaineer Xpress Pipeline.

-Columbia Gas Transmission is a subsidiary of TransCanada and will operate the Mountaineer Xpress Pipeline when it is completed.
+Columbia Gas Transmission is a subsidiary of TransCanada and will operate the Mountaineer Xpress Pipeline when it's completed.

 TransCanada spokesman Scott Castleman said the company implemented measures to address each environmental issue as it arose and has accepted the draft consent order.

-The pipeline is one of many being built in the region and would run 170 miles from Marshall County to Wayne County.
+The pipeline is one of many being built in the region and would run 170 miles (274 kilometers) from Marshall County to Wayne County.

 Information from: The Charleston Gazette-Mail, http://wvgazettemail.com.